Project Spotlight: Designing a Contractor’s Home Kitchen

 Tom loved his new kitchen and sent me an email to give his thanks: “I want to share with you how very happy I am to have found you and CliqStudios.com.
 It is fair to say I am a believer in your talent and dedication to your craft.
 You should feel as proud of the final product as I am.”

 From initially contacting me to installing the new cabinets — which Tom impressively did by himself in a single day —, the process lasted a little over three months.
 The final result is beautiful.
-I’m very happy to have worked with Tom and to have gained a loyal contractor who enjoys working with CliqStudios.com for his kitchen cabinet needs.
+I’m very happy to have worked with Tom.
+We gained a loyal contractor who enjoys working with CliqStudios.com for his kitchen cabinet needs.